Peter King (American politician): Radicalization hearings

 In December 2010, King announced that, when he became chairman of the House Homeland Security Committee, he would hold hearings on the alleged radicalization of some American Muslims.
 While allowing that, "The overwhelming majority of Muslims are outstanding citizens," he claimed some Islamic clerics were telling their congregations to ignore extremism and to refrain from helping government investigators.
-King cited Justice Department statistics showing that, over the previous two years, 50 U.S. citizens had been charged with major acts of terrorism and that all were motivated by radical Islamic ideologies.
+King cited Justice Department statistics showing that, over the previous two years, 50 US citizens had been charged with major acts of terrorism and that all were motivated by radical Islamic ideologies.

 The first hearing, held on March 10, 2011, was entitled "The Extent of Radicalization in the American Muslim Community and that Community's Response."
-The hearing included testimony from congressmen John D. Dingell of Michigan, Keith Ellison of Minnesota, who was one of two Muslims in the U.S. Congress at the time, Frank Wolf (R-VA), and Los Angeles county sheriff Leroy Baca.
+The hearing included testimony from congressmen John D. Dingell of Michigan, Keith Ellison of Minnesota, who was one of two Muslims in the US Congress at the time, Frank Wolf (R-VA), and Los Angeles county sheriff Leroy Baca.

 Others to provide testimony included Dr. M Zuhdi Jasser, a secular Muslim and founder of the American Islamic Forum for Democracy; Melvin Bledsoe, whose son Abdulhakim Mujahid Muhammad, a Muslim convert, is serving a life sentence for killing a soldier and wounding another in the 2009 Little Rock recruiting office shooting; and Abdirizak Bihi, the Director of the Somali Education and Social Advocacy Center.
 The Council on American Islamic Relations submitted a statement to the committee.

 In an article for the National Review, King announced that his second and third Homeland Security Committee hearings on radicalization would focus on foreign money coming into American mosques and al Shabab's efforts to recruit young Muslim men in Minneapolis, Minnesota.
 The second hearing was set for mid-May while the third was tentatively scheduled for July.
 King stated he would continue to hold radicalization hearings as long as he is chairman of the House Homeland Security Committee.